CosmWasm/cosmwasm/README.md

 which contains a few tutorials to guide you in building your first contracts.
-You can find past recordings of hackathon/conference workshops and presentations on our [YouTube channel](https://www.youtube.com/@CosmWasm), or [join our Discord server](https://chat.cosmwasm.com) to ask for help.
+You can find past recordings of hackathon/conference workshops and presentations on our [YouTube channel](https://www.youtube.com/@CosmWasm), or [join our Telegram community](https://chat.cosmwasm.com) to ask for help.

 ## Minimum Supported Rust Version (MSRV)